FortiProxy

 A common misunderstanding is that the config system global setting 'proxy-auth-lifetime' would control when the group is updated, however, the group membership stays cached inside FortiProxy for the predefined time, regardless of the 'proxy-auth-lifetime' timeout value.

-In order to have real-time communication with the AD, the long-time cache must be disabled:
+To have real-time communication with the AD, the long-time cache must be disabled:

-# config web-proxy global
+config web-proxy global

-set ldap-user-cache disable <- by default it is enabled.
+set ldap-user-cache disable

 end

-Enable = LDAP auth is done by WAD user-info.
+Enable: LDAP auth is done by WAD user-info.

-Disable = LDAP auth is done by fnbamd.
+Disable: LDAP auth is done by fnbamd.

 Note that the 'ldap-user-cache' option only works with Windows AD.
-For any other vendors like Novel e-directory LDAP server, 'ldap-user-cache' option should be disabled.
+For any other vendors like Novel e-directory LDAP server, the 'ldap-user-cache' option should be disabled.

 To ensure group changes are seen for already authenticated users, it is necessary to unauthenticate the individual explicit proxy user or the whole user list:

-# diagnose wad user clear <- Clear all proxy users.
+diagnose wad user clear <----- Clear all proxy users.

-# diagnose wad user clear <ID> <IP> <VDOM> <- Clear a specified user.
+diagnose wad user clear <ID> <IP> <VDOM> <----- Clear a specified user.

 Example:

-# diagnose wad user list
+diagnose wad user list

 ID: 2, IP: 10.0.11.142, VDOM: root